jswanner/DontF-WithPaste/README.md

 ## Solution

 This is a dead simple Google Chrome extension that removes copy, cut and paste blocking.
-It also removes more blocking of related features such as Ctrl key shortcuts, right-clicking, selecting areas to copy, and the browser context menu.
+It also removes blocking of related features such as Ctrl key shortcuts, right-clicking, selecting areas to copy, and the browser context menu.